OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-conditional-formatting.md

 ### [Top/bottom](https://docs.microsoft.com/javascript/api/excel/excel.TopBottomconditionalformat)

 Top/bottom conditional formatting applies a format to the highest or lowest values in a range.
-Whether the condition is based on the highest or lowest, as well as whether the evaluation is ranked or percentage-based, is set by the `rule` property of type [ConditionalTopBottomRule](https://docs.microsoft.com/javascript/api/excel/excel.conditionaltopbottomrule).
+The `rule` property, which is of type [ConditionalTopBottomRule](https://docs.microsoft.com/javascript/api/excel/excel.conditionaltopbottomrule), sets whether the condition is based on the highest or lowest, as well as whether the evaluation is ranked or percentage-based.

 The following example applies a green highlight to the highest value cell in the range.

 ![A range with the highest number highlighted in green.](../images/excel-conditional-format-topbottom.png)